apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-golang-setup.md

 ---
 draft: false
 title: "Basic setup for Go with Vim"
-summary: "Is Vim good tool for developing golang applications?
-Sure, it may not be the best choice but at the same time it is really fun to work this way, you will feel a bit like those cool hackers in a movies, which is nice."
+summary: "Is Vim a good tool for developing golang applications?
+Sure, it may not be the best choice, but at the same time it is really fun to work this way, you will feel a bit like those cool hackers in a movies, which is nice."
 date: 2020-11-23
 slug: ""
 tags: ["vim",  "Vim Adventure", "go"]